UFAM Rally 2025 Main Stage

 Timeless sound.
 Unshakable soul.
 Detroit roots.

-Brotha Earth brings the funk, the groove, and the heart with a genre-blending mix of rock, R&B, blues, and purpose-driven performance.
-Their music isn’t just heard—it’s felt deep in your soul.
+Brotha Earth brings funk, groove, and heart with a genre-blending mix of rock, R&B, blues, and purpose-driven performance.

 Dirty White